 Many restaurants have reinstated dine-in services in accordance with new 50-percent occupancy guidelines, while others maintain curbside pickup and to-go ordering options.
 Consult directly with these establishments regarding updates to hours and availability.

-Several area attractions have closed in order to encourage social distancing.
+Several area attractions have begun to reopen with preventative measures and safety protocols in place.
 Consult directly with area attractions regarding updates to hours and availability.

 Many local, regional and national events have been canceled or postponed due to CDC guidance and the Mayor’s State of Emergency proclamation.
 Consult directly with event organizers regarding updates to dates and potential postponements.

 Stay on top of the latest ways to support the Kansas City region with special services, organizations and fundraisers in need of donations and other ideas on how to help by going to VisitKC.com/community.

 On Tuesday, March 31, AltCap announced the introduction of the Small Business Relief Loan Fund.
 The community-backed fund is designed to provide financial support to small businesses "in retail, food service, arts and entertainment, hospitality, healthcare not directly involved in the COVID-19 response, fitness, personal service, and transportation."
 Read more at alt-cap.org and access the full release here.